texeira-coffee/texeira.coffee/chicken-tinga.md

 Shread chicken with forks.

 Once liquid has reduced and thickened, stir back in shredded chicken.
-Add lemon juice and cilantro.
+Add lemon juice, cilantro, and plenty of freshly ground black pepper.
 Stir to combine.

 Serve with beans, guacamole, and other sides as well as plenty of tortilias.